-Sleeping Areas:

-o In general sleeping areas (for those who are not experiencing respiratory symptoms), ensure that beds/mats are at least 6 feet apart and request that all clients sleep head-to-toe.

-Mealtimes:

-- Have staff hand supplies or food to clients, rather than clients reaching into common supplies. - o If feasible, stagger meals to reduce crowding. - o Stagger the schedule for use of kitchens.

-Bathrooms:

-- If feasible, stagger bathroom schedule to reduce the number of people using the facilities at the same time. - o Encourage staff and clients to disinfect bathroom surfaces after use. - o If feasible, have one designated bathroom for ill persons.

-Common Spaces:

-- Create a schedule for using common spaces. - Hold fewer large group activities in favor of smaller groups. - o Consider cancelling group activities with 10 people or more. - o Increase distance between persons.
-If possible, keep them a minimum of 6 feet apart from each other. - Transport fewer people per trip so passengers don't sit too close together. - o Don't hold large meetings when information can be communicated in other ways. - o Consider conference calls instead of in-person meetings.
+- Sleeping Areas: - In general sleeping areas (for those who are not experiencing respiratory symptoms), ensure that beds/mats are at least 6 feet apart and request that all clients sleep head-to-toe. - Mealtimes: - Have staff hand supplies or food to clients, rather than clients reaching into common supplies. - If feasible, stagger meals to reduce crowding. - Stagger the schedule for use of kitchens. - Bathrooms: - If feasible, stagger bathroom schedule to reduce the number of people using the facilities at the same time. - Encourage staff and clients to disinfect bathroom surfaces after use. - If feasible, have one designated bathroom for ill persons. - Common Spaces: - Create a schedule for using common spaces. - Cancel group activities with 10 people or more. - Increase distance between persons.
+If possible, keep them a minimum of 6 feet apart from each other. - \circ $\;$ Transport fewer people per trip so passengers do not sit too close together. - Do not hold large meetings when information can be communicated in other ways. - Consider conference calls instead of in-person meetings.

-Ensure that all common areas within the facility follow good practices for environmental cleaning.
-Cleaning should be conducted in accordance with CDC recommendations.
-For disinfection, please see CDPH's recommendation for enhanced environmental disinfection.

-- Train staff in how to mix and use disinfectants and sanitizer solutions.
-Follow all label instructions. - Change mop heads, rags, and other cleaning items frequently. - Provide staff with gloves for cleaning. - Wipe down commonly used surfaces (for example, doorknobs, keyboards, remote controls, desks) before each use with disposable wipes. - Clean all common areas at least daily; clean heavily used surfaces more frequently (e.g. doorknobs, elevator buttons, public phones, banisters, tabletops, handrails, workstations, and countertops). - Empty trash receptacles frequently. - Clean toys daily, and discourage sharing of plush toys (such as teddy bears) between children. - Regularly clean air vents and replace filters, especially those with HEPA filters. - Do not shake dirty laundry; this minimize the possibility of dispersing virus through the air.

-- Wash linens, clothing, and other items as appropriate in accordance with the manufacturer's instructions.
-If possible, launder items using the warmest appropriate water setting for the items and dry items completely.
-Dirty laundry that has been in contact with an ill person can be washed with other people's items. - Clean and disinfect hampers or other carts for transporting laundry.